Flat Discount : 26% (Discount is calculated on average market price offered by other service providers)

 PRIVATE LIMITED COMPANY REGISTRATION

 Private Limited Company is the most prevalent and popular form of business structure in the world.
 The registration of Private limited company in India is mainly governed by the Companies Act, 2013 read with Companies Incorporation Rules, 2014.
 To register a private limited company, minimum two shareholders and two directors are required.
 A natural person can be both a Director and Shareholder, while a corporate legal entity can only be a shareholder.
-Further, foreign nationals, foreign corporate entities or NRIs are allowed to be Directors and/ or Shareholders of a Company with Foreign Direct Investment, making it the preferred choice of entity for foreign promoters.
+Further, foreign nationals, foreign corporate entities or NRIs are also allowed to be Directors and/ or Shareholders of a Company with Foreign Direct Investment, making it the most preferred choice of entity for foreign promoters and foreign entities.

-Unique features of a Private Limited Company like limited liability protection to shareholders, ability to raise equity funds, separate legal entity status and perpetual existence make it the most recommended type of business entity.
+There are the most unique features of a Private Limited Company like limited liability of Directors, protection of shareholders interest, ability to raise funds either from Equity shareholders or borrowing from outside, separate legal entity status and perpetual succession make it the most recommended type of business entity.

 Advantages of Private Limited Company Registration